daniel-rusu/pods4k/immutable-arrays/README.md

 Immutable Arrays as regular collections using `asList()`, `asIterable()`, or `toList()`.
 As adoption progresses, the boundary layers can be updated to operate on Immutable Arrays directly for optimal efficiency.

+## 📘 Immutability Guarantees

+Immutable Arrays enforce immutability at the type and API level: no mutating operations are exposed.
+All transformation operations leave the original unchanged and return Immutable Arrays, preserving immutability across chained operations.

+Immutability is shallow: referenced objects may themselves be mutable.
+This is the standard immutability model used by immutable collections across programming languages.

+As with all JVM immutable collection libraries (including Guava and `kotlinx.collections.immutable`), immutability is enforced by language constraints rather than as a security mechanism.
+Low-level JVM mechanisms (such as reflection, bytecode instrumentation, or native code) operate outside this model and are considered out of scope.

 ## 🙋 FAQ

 <details>